horychen/mmlabSite/content/authors/admin/_index.md

 ---

 Since December 2022, Dr. Chen has been. a tenure-track Assistant Professor at School of Information Science and Technology, ShanghaiTech University.
-He serves as the director of the motor and motion-control lab and teaches undergraduate course **"Introduction to Control"** and graduate course **"Electric Motor and Motion Control"**.
+He serves as the director of m&m lab and teaches undergraduate course **"Introduction to Control"** and graduate course **"Electric Motor and Motion Control"**.
-Dr. Chen has been sharing his codes for motor control simulation and bearingless motor optimization.
+Dr. Chen has been sharing his codes for sensorless motor control simulation and bearingless motor optimization since 2019.
 {style="text-align: justify;"}

 {{< icon name="download" pack="fas" >}} Download his {{< staticref "uploads/chenjh-cv-2023.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.